 2. If at all possible, please set your entire manuscript in New Athena Unicode, or, Times New Roman.
 These two fonts contain large Greek sets, including underdots.
 If your manuscript does not use underdots, you could choose to set your entire manuscript in Minion Pro.

 3. Please do not use an IFAO-Grec font in your manuscript.
 These fonts are not suitable for print or ebook publishing.
 (They are missing essential font weights such as italic and bold, and some characters within these fonts are "private use"—they are not unicode and will drop out of an ebook.)

 4. We very much appreciate every effort you make in delivering your manuscript in the unicode fonts that we request.
 Please be aware that there are rare and unpredictable circumstances in which an author’s unicode font does not work for our publishing processes.
 In the unusual cases where that happens, we will be in touch to discuss alternatives.

-Recommended unicode fonts, such as Adobe Song Std and Adobe Ming Std, often have the characters that are needed.
+Recommended unicode fonts, such as Adobe Song Std, Adobe Ming Std, or Adobe Han Serif TC (Traditional Chinese), often have the characters that are needed.

 We suggest you use Times New Roman for your entire manuscript; it has an extensive music character set.

 In addition, if you are using the “sharp” and “flat” symbols in your manuscript, please do NOT use a “pound” sign and a lowercase “b.”
 Please enter the actual symbol for sharp and flat, in Word, using a standard unicode font in Word, such as Times New Roman.